GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/app-like-pwas/index.md

   from the software media keys on their smartwatches.
   An additional idea to smooth seeking operations is to send a
   <a href="https://developer.mozilla.org/en-US/docs/Web/API/Vibration_API">vibration pattern</a>
-  when the user seeks over a significant part of the content, for example, passes the opening credits or a chapter boundary.
+  when the user seeks over a significant part of the content, for example, passing the opening credits or a chapter boundary.
 {% endDetails %}

 ## Multitasking and app shortcut